FLIR/flir_adk_ethernet/README.md

 * auto_ffc (bool)

     Sets Boson auto FFC on or off
+* ffc (command - no additional parameters)

+    Triggers Boson shutter
+* set_node (key value pair)

+    Sets Spinnaker node map to specified value.
+Warning: this is unstable.
+Any change to image size or format may result in a fatal error due to buffer sizes not resizing.
+Use set_roi or set_center_roi to change image size
+* set_roi (region of interest)

+    Sets region of interest for the viewing window.
+Specify x_offset, y_offset, width and height
+* set_center_roi (region of interest)

+    Sets region of interest to center of the max viewing window.
+Specify only width and height

 ### sendCommand script
 Included is a script that makes sending commands to the camera easier.
 Run sendCommand.